Laparoscopic Inguinal Hernia Repair

 Why It Is Done

-Surgical repair is recommended for inguinal hernias that are causing pain or other symptoms and for hernias that are incarcerated or strangulated.
+Surgical repair is recommended for inguinal hernias that are causing pain or other symptoms.
+It's also recommended for hernias that are incarcerated or strangulated.
 Surgery is always recommended for inguinal hernias in children.

-Laparoscopic surgery repair may not be appropriate for people who:
+Laparoscopic surgery repair may not be right for people who:

 - Have an incarcerated hernia.